Messiah University: LGBT prohibition

 Messiah's student handbook prohibits "same-sex sexual expression" including identifying as a couple or expressing physical intimacy, although heterosexual couples are specifically allowed to do these things by the handbook.
 Unlike many religious schools with a similar policy, Messiah has never requested a Title IX exemption for permission to discriminate against LGBT students.

 The university's stance on homosexuality, as stated in the Community Covenant, has been a source of contention and controversy amongst the student body, administration, and alumni.
 A number of articles have been published concerning the issue in the university's student newspaper, the Swinging Bridge, as well as in local media.

 An alumni group, Inclusive Alumni, was formed in support of Isaiah Thomas and aimed at changing the institution's policy.
 Isaiah Thomas was a student who decided to transfer out of Messiah in May 2011, after claims of harassment by students and also a professor.
 He also claims he received a death threat via Facebook.
 He claims that the institution said that they followed up on his claims but refused to change the policy.

 Chapel

 Undergraduate students at Messiah University are required to attend 14 chapel services each semester.

-The mission of Chapel is to be "a central expression of our identity as a community of Christians with a deep commitment to spiritual growth and academic excellence."
-Chapels are intended to "nurture holistic Christian faith through worship that expresses our faith with a full range of contemporary and traditional form, teaching that connects God's Word and our world, and community building that affirms our common identity in Christ and celebrates our diversity."

-In addition to chapel services, Messiah University provides other opportunities for spiritual growth throughout students' university experience, including discipleship groups, ministry outreach teams, community service, mission trips and numerous other special programs such as "Powerhouse," a weekly student-led contemporary worship service.
+In addition to chapel services, Messiah University provides discipleship groups, ministry outreach teams, community service, mission trips and other special programs such as "Powerhouse," a weekly student-led contemporary worship service.

 Student activities

 Students at Messiah University can spend their free time playing in intramural sports leagues, participating in various clubs, watching on-campus movies, and hanging out at local diners, among other things.
 Underclassmen also participate in floor activities organized by their RAs.
-The Student Government Association funds 70+ organizations on campus that aim at providing for a co-curricular atmosphere conducive to a holistic education and enjoyable experience while enrolled at Messiah.
+The Student Government Association funds 60+ organizations on campus that aim at providing for a co-curricular atmosphere conducive to a holistic education and enjoyable experience while enrolled at Messiah.
 The SGA also provides students with unique access towards influencing governance and overall institutional prerogatives.